robinlin99/hugo-personal-website/content/authors/admin/_index.md

 - Artificial Intelligence and Machine Learning
 - Embedded Systems
 - Robotics
-- Intelligent Systems and Automation
+- Evolutionary Algorithms and Systems

 # Education to show in About widget
 education: